Free Influencer Marketing Series

 Tip: For product gifting and seeding collabs, where you are not paying the influencer, it is common to not require an approvals process.

-This section should include the language influencers must use to indicate sponsored content, such as hashtags like #ad, #sponsored, or #paidpartnership, and specify their placement and visibility.
-Take a look at the Federal Trade Commission (FTC) guidelines to determine what you need to disclose and how influencers are required to share sponsored content.
+This section should include how you expect influencers to clearly indicate their endorsement of your product.
+Take a look at the Federal Trade Commission's Endorsement Guides to determine what influencers need to disclose and how influencers are required to disclose their relationship with the brand in their content.

 You should also include any platform-specific disclosure requirements here, such as Instagram’s Paid Partnership feature or YouTube’s Includes Paid Promotion tag.

-Proper disclosure maintains the influencer’s credibility and also respects the audience’s trust in the influencer.
-This prevents legal and reputational consequences for both parties.
+Proper disclosure maintains the influencer’s credibility and also maintains the audience’s trust in the influencer.
+This prevents legal and reputation consequences for both parties.

 Include deadlines for concept submission, draft review, final approval, and publishing.
 The timeline should be realistic and include any repercussions for missed deadlines.